mattjrumble/wordle_solver/README.md

 Then we pre-calculate the "best" second guess, for every possible result that might come from the first guess (`LARES`).
 The code for this pre-calculation is in `wordle_solver/strategy_3/compute_best_second_guess.py`, and this outputs a mapping of `{result from first guess -> best second guess}` into a text file.

+The strategy then uses these pre-calculations for the first two guesses.
+After the first two guesses, it acts like Strategy 2.

+This strategy takes **4.535** guesses on average.
+The worst word for this strategy is `SILLS`, which takes 16 guesses to get.